Summary:

 When we made the move, dishes were carefully wrapped, boxes were packed and stacked, and big burly men with arms the size of hanging hams came and transported the stuff of our life to a new location.

-Not to mention that I think I have handedly paid for at least one industrious plastic worker’s kid to go to college — owing to all the plastic storage bins, organizational trays and snap shut boxes I had purchased to store and organize my remaining belongings.
+Not to mention that I think I have single-handedly paid for at least one industrious plastic worker’s kid to go to college — owing to all the plastic storage bins, organizational trays and snap shut boxes I had purchased to store and organize my remaining belongings.

 I was in awe at the industriousness that the plastic mavens have applied to creating clever ways to store, organize, manage and track stuff.
 I had made six trips to The Container Store, two trips to Bed, Bath and Beyond and three trips to the Ace Hardware.

-In the middle of the big move we went to dinner with some good friends.
+In the middle of the big move, we went to dinner with some good friends.
 We wanted to share about the transition we were going through and tell our tales.
 It turned out to be the perfect antidote to the chaos of the moment.

-Over the course of the evening the four of us talked about the process of letting go of the old stuff and what if’s in our lives and embracing being on the bridge in between the old life we just left and the new one we were in the process of creating.
+Over the course of the evening the four of us talked about the process of letting go of the old stuff and what if’s in our lives, and embracing being on the bridge in between the old life we just left and the new one we were in the process of creating.

 “But the bridge is such a scary, uncertain, out of control place,” I said.